New Patients (410) 268-5503

 Is it an emergency if I have an object stuck between my teeth?

-No, you do not have an emergency if something is stuck between your teeth.
+No, this is not an emergency.
 Unless you experience bleeding or severe pain, you will not need immediate treatment.
 You can contact our office to schedule an appointment so we can free the object.
 At home, use floss or a toothpick to help dislodge the object.
+If you cannot remove the object, you can schedule a visit with us so we can gently remove it with our dental tools.

 +